open-source-at-illinois/git-scavenger-hunt/README.md

 2. What changes were made to the news story in commit (`3a2823824`)?
 3. What other Jane Austen novel data was added after Pride and Prejudice?
 4. How many dog pictures were initially added to the dog_pictures folder?
-5. What was the last change made on the "dogs" branch before it was merged with the "temp"?
+5. What is the name of the original author of this repo?
+(Notice this is a fork)
-6. What is the tag name for the commit where the readme was changed?
+6. What are 3 things you have in common with your team?

-Please get as far as you can in answering the questions.
+Get as far as you can in answering the questions.